-The Office of Financial Aid, Pfeiffer University P.O.
-Box 960 4701 Park Road

-Misenheimer, NC 28109 Charlotte, NC 28209
+The Office of Financial Aid Pfeiffer University P.O.
+Box 960 Misenheimer, NC 28109 financial.aid@pfeiffer.edu 704-463-3060

 ACADEMIC ASSESSMENT

 Degree Completion Programs

 Admission Requirements for Degree-Seeking Candidates:

 - 1. Evidence of 45 transferable credit hours - 2.
 Transcripts from all colleges attended - 3.
 A 2.0 GPA in previous college work - 4.
 A passing score on the TOEFL examination or equivalent taken within the last five years for applicants for whom English is a second language (US citizens exempt) - 5.
 Students enrolling in any of our degree completion programs must either own or have access to a computer